bobbingwide/oik-unloader/readme.txt

 3. oik-loader admin page - oik-loader-mu activated

 == Upgrade Notice ==
+= 0.3.0 =
+Upgrade for an improved active-plugins block and some bug fixes.

 = 0.2.0 =
 Upgrade for the active-plugins block to load/unload plugins from the front-end.